 - Some players may find the paddle to be too heavy

 If you’re looking for a new pickleball paddle, you might want to check out the JOOLA Ben Johns Hyperion Pro.
-This paddle has a hitting surface made with Carbon-Flex5 technology, designed to last longer than other paddles on the market.
+This paddle has a hitting surface made with Carbon-Flex5 technology, designed to last longer than other best pickleball rackets for intermediate players on the market.

 The textured surface also provides more power and spin than a traditional paddle.
 The specialized foam also makes the paddle lighter and easier to control, while the large sweet spot makes it easy to hit the ball.
 Plus, the carbon handle provides a comfortable grip.